Skip Navigation LinksHomeProgrammesNursingNew Zealand Diploma in Enrolled Nursing

 • Check if you're eligible for additional support or a scholarship.
 If you're 19 years or younger, you may be eligible to enrol in one of our free Youth Transition programmes.

-Note that you will need to provide any verified documents in person, via post or email (not via the online application form).
+Note that you must provide any verified documents in person, via post or email (not via the online application form).

 Domestic Fees: Currently eligible for fees-free